openrails/openrails/Source/Documentation/Manual/cruisecontrol.rst

-   "ORTS_CC_SPEED_180", "As above, but speed as shown in control name", "", "Y" "ORTS_CC_SPEED_190", "As above, but speed as shown in control name", "", "Y" "ORTS_CC_SPEED_200", "As above, but speed as shown in control name", "", "Y" "ORTS_SELECTED_SPEED_SELECTOR", "Speed selection done by independent lever ranging from 0 to max speed; UoM may be KpH or MpH.", "", "Y"
+   "ORTS_CC_SPEED_180", "As above, but speed as shown in control name", "", "Y" "ORTS_CC_SPEED_190", "As above, but speed as shown in control name", "", "Y" "ORTS_CC_SPEED_200", "As above, but speed as shown in control name", "", "Y" "ORTS_CC_SPEED_PLUS5", "As above, but speed incremented by 5", "", "Y" "ORTS_CC_SPEED_MINUS5", "As above, but speed decremented by 5", "", "Y" "ORTS_CC_SPEED_PLUS1", "As above, but speed incremented by 1", "", "Y" "ORTS_CC_SPEED_MINUS1", "As above, but speed decremented by 1", "", "Y" "ORTS_SELECTED_SPEED_SELECTOR", "Speed selection done by independent lever ranging from 0 to max speed; UoM may be KpH or MpH.", "", "Y"